thehorse2000/dubbify/README.md

 - `OPENAI_API_KEY` is required for transcription/translation and timing refinement.
 - `ELEVENLABS_API_KEY` is required for TTS.
 - FFmpeg must be installed and available on PATH.

+## Known Limitations
+1. Dubbify doesn't handle Music and sound Effects correctly -- Needs some work.
+2. Dubbify doesn't recognize multiple speakers if there are any (it generates same voice for all speakers)

 ## License